NickUfer/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

 ---
 path: '/run-oauth2-server-open-source-api-security/'
 title: >
-  Run your own OAuth 2.0 Server
+  Run your own OAuth2 Server

 metaDescription: >
-  Learn how to run your own OAuth 2.0 and OpenID Connect server using open source technology only.
+  Run your own OAuth2 Server and OpenID Connect Provider (OIDC) using scalable and secure open source software in under 10 minutes.

 metaTitle: >
-  Run your own open source OAuth2 server - step by step guide
+  Run your own OAuth2 Server using open source - step by step

 publishedAt: '2019-08-29'
 author: 'Aeneas Rekkas'
 overline: >
-  API Security
+  API Security & OAuth Server

 category: Tutorial
 subtitle: >
-  Become an OAuth2 and OpenID Connect provider using secure and scalable open source technology.
+  Run your own OAuth2 Server and OpenID Connect Provider using secure and scalable open source technology.

 teaser:
-  In this guide, you will set up a hardened, fully functional OAuth 2.0 (OAuth2) server.
-It will take you about ~15 minutes.
+  In this guide, you will set up a hardened, fully functional OAuth2 (OAuth2) Server and OpenID Connect provider using open source only.
+It will take you about ~10 minutes.
 We will use ORY Hydra (open source), a security-first OAuth2 and OpenID Connect server written in Golang.
 ---

-In this guide you will set up a hardened, fully functional OAuth 2.0 (OAuth2) server.
+In this guide you will set up a hardened, fully functional OAuth2 Server and OpenID Connect Provider (OIDC / OP) using open source only.
 It will take you about ~15 minutes.
 This guide is for you, if you are looking to do something like in the gif on the right, or more specifically:

 - You want to use OAuth2 for API security.